ga-wdi-lessons/pseudocode/readme.md

   ENDIF;
 END.
 ```
 >This is not a great example.
-Here we are using "var" in our pseudocode when it read plain english!
+Here we are using "var" in our pseudocode when it should read plain english!
 Also, we should not be using the javascript syntax "===" in our conditional.

 ***Example 2:***
 ```